KieranSutherland/DeanBot/README.md

-# WE HATE DEAN
+# DEAN BOT
-WHAT'S UP GUYS BILLY MAZE HERE AND THIS IS THE WEHATEDEANBOT.
-WE DO NOT LIKE HIM, HE STINKS
+WHAT'S UP GUYS BILLY MAZE HERE AND THIS IS THE DEAN BOT.
+WE DO NOT LIKE HIM, HE STINKS.

 ## Requirements
 Make sure you have Node installed locally before you attempt to do this, which can be downloaded [here](https://nodejs.org/en/).